tchfoo/raspi-dotfiles/README.md

 These inputs are not references to a revision of nixpkgs, they are only the diff of a change.
 The inputs' name **must** start with `nixpkgs-patch`, otherwise it will be ignored.
 Patches are applied in alphabetical order of the inputs' name.

+As GitHub puts an heavy rate limit on endpoints like https://github.com/NixOS/nixpkgs/pull/123456.patch, use a server that proxies requests to https://api.github.com/repos/NixOS/nixpkgs/pulls/395551 with `Accept: application/vnd.github.v3.patch` header to achive the same result with a better rate limit.
+One such endpoint is https://gh.tchfoo.com/NixOS/nixpkgs/pull/123456.